Static WordPress is a version of your site that embeds images and files directly onto flattened pages.

 You Can Always Upgrade Later

-And we’ll been keen on letting you know when you’re approaching your limits.
+And we are keen on letting you know when you’re approaching your limits.

 At checkout, you’ll enter: